dannydaley/PopUpTeam/README.md

 10. Finally enter the local URL (http:localhost:3000) into your web browser.
 Database functionality can be found (http:localhost:3000/dev)
     Additional if you wish to view the database outside of the source code enter the information found in 'server/config/db.js' into mySQLworkbench as a new connection in the same format it appears here.

-## Commit Message Key

-** If any words used in the commit log used before the content of the message are unfamilar refer to this key **

-- feat: A feature that has been added.
-- fix: Bug fix.
-- docs: Changes relating to documentation.
-- style: Formatting, missing code, white space (This doesnt apply to CSS.)
-- refactor: Maintainabilty or a functions method has been altered.
-- dep: Dependancies added to the project.
-- chore: Miscellaneous such as altering assets.
-- del: Deleted or removed unused code, files or other assets.